DieterReuter/arm-docker-fixes/README.md

 ## Acknowledgements

-If a fix works for you, please tweet me a success message on Twitter, if it doesn't please feel free to open an issue here - or better try to resolve the issue and file a PR. ;-)
+If a fix works for you, please tweet me a success message on Twitter, if it doesn't please feel free to open an issue here - or better try to resolve the issue and file a PR. :smirk:

 Cheers, <br>
 Dieter [@Quintus23M](https://twitter.com/Quintus23M)